Home /Compare /Umber vs Sienna

 Can you use umber and sienna together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.34:1.
-Use umber as the dominant/darker color and sienna as the accent or highlight.
+Yes.
+Both umber and sienna are orange shades, so they pair naturally in a monochromatic palette.
+Use umber as the dominant color and sienna as the accent or highlight.

 What is the hex code for umber?+